Women's suffrage in Maine: Early efforts

 Working factory women marched in the Lewiston Independence Day Parade in 1865, promoting women's suffrage.
 The first women's suffrage group in the state was formed by Lavina Snow, Lucy Snow, and Elvira Snow in Rockland, Maine in 1868.
 The group, announced to the office of The Revolution, was called the Equal Rights Association of Rockland.
 Lucy Snow also attended the American Equal Rights Association (AERA) convention in New York in May 1869.

 Into the 1870s, suffrage efforts continued.
 Margaret W. Campbell lectured in 1871 and 1872 in several Maine towns, including Bath, Belfast, Camden, Damariscotta, Freedom, and Rockland.
-John Neal in Portland called for a women's suffrage convention in the city.
+John Neal in Portland called for the city's first women's suffrage convention in 1870.
 This led to petitions sent to the state legislature in 1872.
 Lydia Neal Dennett helped lead the petition campaign.
 Lucy Snow presented their own petition for women's suffrage from Rockland to the Maine Legislature in 1873.
 Adelaide Emerson in Ellsworth also sent the legislature an 1873 women's suffrage petition.
 Also in 1873, a call for women's suffrage convention went out in January.
 Hundreds of attendees came to the convention, held in Augusta on January 29.
 At the convention, Julia Ward Howe and Stone were featured speakers.
 Later, the Maine Women's Suffrage Association (MWSA) was formed.
 The first president was Joshua Nye and a year later, Benjamin Kingsbury served until 1876.

 In Maine, many suffrage efforts were supported by the Women's Christian Temperance Union (WCTU).
 The first WCTU chapter was created in Bangor on March 5, 1874.
 In Maine, women who were leaders in WCTU were often also leaders in the suffrage movement and in the abolition movement.
 Their work in WCTU gave them valuable experience working in politics.
 In 1876, the first woman to serve as president of MWSA was Cordelia A. Quinby.
 However, after 1876, the MWSA largely stopped meeting and Quinby continued to keep MWSA alive during the slow years between 1876 and 1885.
 While the suffrage work slowed, the WCTU continued to grow.